alasdairforsythe/branchless/README.md

 # Branchless

 Branchless is a Go package that provides branchless operations on integers.
+It assumes `int` is 64-bit so will not work correctly on 32-bit architecture.

 ## Functions